ciramconsulting/VivaTerminalRelayServer/README.md

 ### How it works

 The Relay Server will connect to a custom API connector, the API connector will then convert it to the same JSON that is used for Virutal Terminals POS.
 We do this to be uniform with the documentation from VivaWallet.
+If the API provide a direct Socket string, the Relay server does not need to convert it.

 ```
 https://developer.vivawallet.com/apis-for-point-of-sale/card-terminals-devices/rest-api/eft-pos-api-documentation/#tag/Transactions/paths/~1ecr~1v1~1transactions:sale/post
 ```